 I know that might sound silly, but I use children’s books to teach grammar ideas such as abstract nouns, interrogative pronouns, and verbals.
 Why?
 Well, I simply have discovered the best examples in children’s books.
 Long lists and funny expressions fill books for younger readers.

 These quirky sentences often contain difficult to find examples of grammar concepts.
 Plus, secondary students enjoy the switch from higher leveled reading.
+My favorite series for mentor sentences is Mercy Watson.

 I use children’s books to teach grammar!
 Students enjoy the change in pace, maybe because the books are less intimidating?
 They are familiar with the stories?
 They think I’m playing a fun game?
 (I’m not totally sure!)